 Today, Breanni is probably most well known as the Pet Supplies NPC vendor in Dalaran.
 This was Blizzard's in-game tribute to honor the creation of this site.

-Breanni is one of my own characters that became the virtual host of WarcraftPets.
+Breanni was originally one of my own characters that became the virtual host of WarcraftPets.

 The "Real" Breanni

 In the real world, I'm a web designer, graphic artist, writer and entrepreneur.
 My specialty is smart web design.